RiskWatch

 - Single-tenant deployment with customer-owned data residency answers ABA Model Rule 1.6 confidentiality and the client data-locality questions that Fortune 500 OCG security audits routinely raise

-- ABA Formal Opinion 483 breach-notification readiness workflow with state-breach-law overlays for the firm's resident states (CA + NY + IL + MA + TX + FL + WA + others) assembled in incident-response playbook
+- ABA Formal Opinion 483 breach-notification readiness workflow with state-breach-law overlays for the firm's resident states (CA + NY + IL + MA + TX + FL + WA + others) assembled in an incident-response playbook

 - Vendor and third-party risk management for the firm's outside service-providers (DMS hosting, e-discovery vendors, document review providers, expert witnesses) with SOC 2, ISO 27001, and BAA tracking